cloudposse-archives/terraform-aws-ecs-atlantis/README.md

 2. `github_webhooks_token` with permissions to create GitHub webhooks.
     Only used by [Terraform GitHub Provider](https://www.terraform.io/docs/providers/github/index.html) when provisioning the module.
-    It must be provided either in the `github_webhooks_token` variable, or it can also be sourced from the `GITHUB_TOKEN` environment variable.

     The token needs the following OAuth scopes: